Single-sex education: Pakistan

+Middle East

+In the Middle East, public schools in several countries are all gender-segregated.
+In some countries, there are single-sex private schools as well.

 Iran

-In some countries, there are single-sex private schools as well.
 In Iran, single-sex public and private schools have been in place since the Islamic Revolution.
-Universities are mostly coeducational in Iran.
+Universities are mostly coeducational in Iran but schools are single-sex.
 University of Kosar (Bojnourd, Iran) and Narjes Rafsanjan University (Rafsanjan, Iran) are two examples of female-only universities.

-Iraq

-In the Middle East, public schools in several countries are all gender-segregated.

-Private schools are primarily coeducational in the United Arab Emirates, while public schools are segregated.